dfinity/wg-identity-authentication/topics/wallet-interaction-standard.md

 }
 ```

-### Canister Call
+### `canister_call`

-Once the connection between the relying party and wallet is established, the relying party can request the wallet to execute canister calls.
+Once the connection between the relying party and the wallet is established, and the relying party has been granted the `canister_call` permission scope, the relying party can request the wallet to execute canister calls.

 #### Types